McCloudS/subgen/README.md

 <details>
 <summary>Updates:</summary>

+3 Aug 2024: Added SUBGEN_KWARGS environment variable which allows you to override the model.transcribe with most options you'd like from whisper, faster-whisper, or stable-ts.
+This won't be exposed via the webui, it's best to set directly.

 21 Apr 2024: Fixed queuing with thanks to https://github.com/xhzhu0628 @ https://github.com/McCloudS/subgen/pull/85.
 Bazarr intentionally doesn't follow `CONCURRENT_TRANSCRIPTIONS` because it needs a time sensitive response.

 31 Mar 2024: Removed `/subsync` endpoint and general refactoring.
 Open an issue if you were using it!